Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

 \subsection{Existence, uniqueness, and computation}

-One common way to obtain an efficient distribution is to maximize a welfare function.
-Formally, for any strictly increasing function $g$ on $\mathbb{R}_{\geq 0}$, we say that a distribution~$\delta$ is \emph{$g$-welfare-maximizing} if it maximizes the weighted sum $\sum_{i\in N} C_i\cdot g( u_i(\delta))$.
+A common way to obtain efficient distributions is to maximize a welfare function.
+Formally, for any strictly increasing function $g$ on $\mathbb{R}_{\geq 0}$, we say that a collective distribution~$\delta$ is \emph{$g$-welfare-maximizing} if it maximizes the weighted sum $\sum_{i\in N} C_i\cdot g( u_i(\delta))$.
 Clearly, any such distribution is efficient.
 Whenever $g$ is strictly concave, there is a \emph{unique} $g$-welfare-maximizing distribution; the straightforward proof is given in \Cref{sub:fwelfare}.

 We focus on the special case in which $g$ is the logarithm function.
 The \emph{Nash welfare} of a distribution $\delta$ is defined as the sum of logarithms of the agents' utilities, weighted by their contributions: